digime/digime-sdk-nodejs/documents/guides/getting-started.md

 - Use our SDK to [read data from your users](reading-data.md).
 - Use our SDK to [push data to your users](pushing-data.md).
-- To see all the available functions in the SDK, please take a look [here](../interfaces/SDK.DigimeSDK.html).
+- To see all the available functions in the SDK, please take a look {@link SDK.DigimeSDK | here}.